ModECI/modelspec/docs/sphinx/source/api/Installation.md

 ## Installation using pip

-Use pip to install the latest version of MDF (plus dependencies) from [PyPI](https://pypi.org/project/modelspec):
+Use pip to install the latest version of Modelspec (plus dependencies) from [PyPI](https://pypi.org/project/modelspec):
 ```
 pip install modelspec
 ```